znuny/Znuny4OTRS-ShowTicketUnlockTime/README.md

 Znuny4OTRS-ShowTicketUnlockTime
 ===============================
-This feature shows you the ticket unlock time in ticket zoom view.
+This feature shows the ticket unlock time in ticket zoom view.

-The unlock time is only show if:
+The unlock time is only shown if:
 * Ticket is locked.
-* Lock timeout need to be configured for the queue.
+* Lock timeout needs to be configured for the queue.

 Configuration
 =============